quasipsuedo/BoostedValFiles/README.md

 3. Once that's done, click settings on the left bar, then the second option 'Browse Profile Folder'

-4. This will bring you to the Valheim instance you just installed.
-Open Bepinex, and place all the files in this repo in their respective folders.
+4. This will bring you to the Valheim profile directory.
+Bepinex should be installed there.
+Unpack the stuff in this repo in the right folders.

 5. Go back to r2modman and hit Play Modded!
 The server IP and PASS will load automatically.